Jerryh001/sorcery/README.md

 null.
 When it's undefined (or null is returned), the generated file is parsed for a `sourceMappingURL` comment at the end.

+## `sorcery.portal`

+The `portal` function takes the same arguments as `sorcery`, but it returns a `trace` function instead of a `SourceMap` object.

+The returned function traces a `(line: number, column: number)` pair to its original source.
+It returns an object (or null if the pair is untraceable) which has the following properties:

+- `source: ?string` the original filename
+- `line: number` the original line
+- `column: number` the original column
+- `name: ?string` the original identifier

 ## License

 MIT